dlt-hub/vibe-hub/tap_documentation/impact_rest_api_source.md

 DEPENDENCIES = [
     {
-        "endpoint": "user_posts",
+        "endpoint": "actions",
-        "depends_on": "users",
+        "depends_on": "campaigns",
-        "param_mapping": {"user_id": "id"}
+        "param_mapping": {"CampaignId": "id"}
     }
 ]
 ```

-This configuration guide provides the necessary parameters and structure to effectively integrate and extract data from the Impact API using a dlt data pipeline.
-Adjust the configuration as needed based on specific API documentation and requirements.
+This configuration guide is designed to help you set up a dlt data pipeline for the Impact API, ensuring efficient data extraction and processing.
+Adjust the configurations as needed based on specific API requirements and data needs.

 ---
 *dlt REST API Source Configuration Guide*